Assimilation in Psychology: Definition and Examples

 Piaget argued that when individuals encounter new information that can be easily assimilated into their existing schemas, they assimilate it without much cognitive effort.

-However, if the new information does not fit into their existing schemas, they experience a state of cognitive disequilibrium.
+However, if the new information does not fit into their existing schemas, they experience a state of disequilibrium known as cognitive dissonance.
 This state motivates individuals to modify their existing schemas or create new ones through accommodation.

 In Piaget’s view, assimilation and accommodation work together to promote cognitive development.
 Through assimilation, individuals expand their existing knowledge and understanding, while accommodation allows for the creation of new knowledge and the adaptation to new experiences.